sabith-th/tvdb-graphql-api/README.md

 # TVDB GraphQL API

-A GraphQL API built on top of the [TVDB](https://api.thetvdb.com/swagger#/) rest api.
+A GraphQL API built on top of the [TVDB v4](https://thetvdb.github.io/v4-api/) rest api.

-A currently deployed version can be found in [https://tvdb-graphql-api.sabith-th.now.sh](https://tvdb-graphql-api.sabith-th.now.sh)
+A currently deployed version can be found in [https://tvdb-graphql-api.sabith-th.vercel.app/](https://tvdb-graphql-api.sabith-th.vercel.app)

 ## Installation